stefanovertua/strategic-insights-of-a-coffee-chain/README.md

 + Date: The date of each sales transaction, allowing for chronological tracking of sales
 + Inventory Margin: This metric reflects the profitability of inventory by showing the difference between the costs of maintaining or storing inventory and the revenue generated from selling it.
 + Margin: This measures the overall profitability of the firm
-+ Market Size: This attribute provides information on the size of the 20 markets, equivalling to 20 US States where the firm operates.
++ Market Size: This attribute provides information on the size of the 20 markets, equivalent to 20 US States where the firm operates.
 + Profit: This is the net financial gain achieved after deducting the COGS and other operational expenses from the revenue generated.
 It represents the company's overall earnings and it’s a fundamental measure of its financial health and success.
 + Sales: Sales reflect the revenue generated from selling the coffee chain’s products, serving as a direct indicator of financial performance and customer demand.
 Analyzing sales trends can help in understanding consumer preferences, identifying best-selling products, and adjusting inventory accordingly.

 The dataset also categorizes the 20 U.S. States into four regions—West, Central, East, and South—and classifies markets as Major or Small based on the state population.

-The dataset met high standard of accuracy, and no further data cleaning was needed.
+The dataset met a high standard of accuracy, and no further data cleaning was needed.

 ## Analysis